The fertility laboratory

 Egg quality

-Quality of the eggs and embryos are varying in-between treatment cycles and in-between the individual embryos.
-The embryologist is using these quality score to select the best embryos for embryo transfer.
-We are today so efficient in selecting the best embryos by using several different selection criteria such as, spindle apparatus ( see this ), cleavage stages, fragments and zona pellucida thickness.
-This means that we very often prefer to transfer only one embryo and take the rest for freezing to be used in the following cycles if not pregnant.
+The quality of the eggs and embryos are varying in-between treatment cycles and in-between the individual embryos.
+The embryologist is using these quality scores to select the best embryos for embryo transfer.
+Today we are so efficient in selecting the best embryos by using several different selection criteria such as spindle apparatus (see this), cleavage stages, fragments and zona pellucida thickness.
+This means that very often we prefer to transfer only one embryo and take the rest for freezing to be used in the following cycles if not pregnant.

 Embryo transfer